Eykthirnyr/UniFi-Voucher-Manager/README.md

 ---

 ## License
-This project is licensed under the [Clément GHANEME Software License v1.0](./LICENSE.md).
+This project is licensed under the [Clément GHANEME Software License v1.1](./LICENSE.md).
+Free for personal use and non-profit associations only.
+**Professional, commercial, or organizational use is prohibited without prior permission.**
-Free for personal and professional use.
-Redistribution, modification, and commercial use are prohibited.
+Redistribution, modification, and commercial use are not allowed.
+For other uses, please contact the author at [contact@clement.business](mailto:contact@clement.business).